Kartaverse/PT-Data-Nodes-Docs/docs/README.md

 ## Overview

-The Kartaverse "PT Data Nodes" allow you to access PTGui Pro (v11-12) based .pts scene data in Fusion.
-The PTGui Pro .pts document format is natively stored using JSON encoded data structures.
+The Kartaverse "PT Data Nodes" allow you to access PTGui Pro v11-12 based .pts (JSON) 360VR stitching project files in Fusion using parametric node-based operators.

 The PT fuse nodes make it easy to parametrically extract values from a .pts file.
 Any changes you make in the PTGui project file are automatically reflected in your Fusion node graph.